JoeRepo/Cobalt-Flux-control-box/readme.md

 5. Unplug it and plug it back in

 If you wanted to change the code keypresses to follow your Stepmania settings, you would have to follow the USB HID keyboard usage table, found [here](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=1&cad=rja&uact=8&ved=0CB0QFjAAahUKEwip6aTBz4zIAhUGcj4KHRHWCwg&url=http%3A%2F%2Fwww.usb.org%2Fdevelopers%2Fhidpage%2FHut1_12v2.pdf&usg=AFQjCNEun33wLDX52uUN7p6F2mf0s_3D9g&sig2=RnA2Bnpq8FVhPE8Qz8fBTA&bvm=bv.103388427,d.cWw).

+I have firmware debouncing in the form of a 5ms delay between presses, so you may have to adjust your offset in Stepmania to compensate.

 # References #
 [keyboard firmware from here](http://mitchtech.net/arduino-usb-hid-keyboard/)